ant-design/ant-design-pro-site/docs/request.en-US.md

 }
 ```

-For simple ones it can be as follows.
+For easy ones it can be as follows.

 ```json
 {